coreboot/coreboot/util/autoport/readme.md

 ## Manual fixes
 ### SPD
-In order to initialize the RAM memory, coreboot needs to know its timings, which vary between modules.
+In order to initialize the RAM (memory), coreboot needs to know its timings, which vary between modules.
 Socketed RAM has a small EEPROM chip, which is accessible via SMBus and contains the timing data.
 This data is usually known as SPD.
 Unfortunately, the SMBus addresses may not correlate with the RAM slots and cannot always be detected automatically.
-The address map is encoded in function `mainboard_get_spd` in `romstage.c`.
+The address map is usually in the devicetree, `register "spd_addresses"`.
+For mainboards with memory-down (where the RAM chips are soldered directly to the mainboard), there is no EEPROM to get SPD data from, so function `mb_get_spd_map` in `early_init.c` has to populate the SPD data from a file in CBFS.

 By default, autoport uses the most common map `0x50, 0x51, 0x52, 0x53` on everything except for Lenovo systems, which are known to use `0x50, 0x52, 0x51, 0x53`.
 To detect the correct memory map, the easiest way is to boot on the vendor firmware with just one module in channel 0, slot 0, and check the SMBus address the EEPROM has.
-Under Linux, you can use these commands to see what is on SMBus:
+Under Linux, you can use these commands to see which devices appear on SMBus:

 	$ sudo modprobe i2c-dev
 	$ sudo modprobe i2c-i801